 Figure out a schedule that will easily fit into your lifestyle.
 Your routine could be carried out daily, weekly, every other week, or some combination thereof.
 Whatever the routine, the most important element is that you have one.
 Get into the habit of cleaning your home on a regular basis in order to ensure that it stays clean.

 Doing an extensive cleaning of your home once every six months isn’t a cleaning routine; it’s damage control.
 When dirt and grime sit around for a long time, they begin to degrade surfaces.
 Furthermore, it’s much more difficult to remove long term buildups; a process that is both time consuming and potentially damaging to the surface.
-Refer to my blog post Cleaning Secrets: Frequency is Your Friend to expand your knowledge on the subject.

 Get Some Supplies